The team behind the Railway Work, Life & Death project consists of:

 We’ve also had invaluable assistance from a volunteer in Portsmouth and the kind assistance of a number of members of the public who have offered their help.
 We’re currently checking with them all about whether they want their names to feature here, and if so, in what format.

-Karen Baker, Librarian, National Railway Museum
+Karen Baker, Curator of Library & Railway Research, National Railway Museum

 Part of Karen’s role has been to identify, manage, and make accessible datasets created by teams of National Railway Museum volunteers working from home from across the UK and beyond.
 Karen has worked with various stakeholders from the railway community and universities in delivering these projects and is the Museum’s lead on the ‘Railway Work, Life & Death’ project.

-Mike Esbester, Senior Lecturer, University of Portsmouth
+Mike Esbester, Senior Lecturer in History, University of Portsmouth

 Mike is Senior Lecturer in History at the University of Portsmouth, specialising in the history of transport and mobility, and in the history of accidents and safety in modern Britain.
 He is particularly interested in the history of railway worker safety, the subject of his forthcoming book under contract with Taylor & Francis.
 His Portsmouth staff page is available here.